Lanre Ogunge

 “I’m now able to jump in and provide my own opinions.
 I know what it means to build an AI system and what is needed.
 I can look at the operational side of the business, understand the language, and help improve our whole AI stack,” he said.

 That’s not the only net gain from his time at Carey.
-Dealing with large companies and investors, Ogungbe says he’s the first to hop on a call with executives to negotiate.
+When dealing with large companies and investors, Ogungbe says he’s the first to hop on a call with executives to negotiate.

 Discover Related Content